awsdocs/amazon-route53-docs/doc_source/getting-started-s3.md

 1. \(Optional\) If you want to specify advanced redirection rules, in **Redirection** **rules**, enter XML to describe the rules\.

-   For more information, see [Configuring advanced conditional redirects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-page-redirect.html#advanced-conditional-redirects) in the *Amazon Simple Storage Service Console User Guide*\.
+   For more information, see [Configuring advanced conditional redirects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/how-to-page-redirect.html#advanced-conditional-redirects) in the *Amazon Simple Storage Service User Guide*\.

 1. Choose **Save changes**\.